|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 The Beaver Falls Water Company was incorporated in 1820, but was formed to own and manage the water power at Beaver Falls and not to distribute water.

 Another Beaver Falls Water Company was incorporated in 1870 with John Reeves, H. F. Reeves, R. T. Hermon, G. W. Morrison, Robert Duncan, Samuel Mason, --- Fessenden, Henry M. Myers and Simon Harrold appointed as commissioners to sell stock.
-They constructed a system using a Holly pumping engine driven by water.
+They constructed a system in 1875 using a Holly pumping engine driven by water to fill an elevated reservoir.

 The Union Water Company acquired the Beaver Falls Water Company in 1890.
 The Beaver Valley Water Company was incorporated in 1902 by combining seven water companies in and near Beaver Falls.